J36A/final_project/README.md

 # final_project

-Youtube trending data Interactive Visualization website.
+Cryptocurrency data Interactive Visualization website.

 The link to the repo is at https://github.com/J36A/final_project